JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-entry-points.md

 fun MainViewController() = ComposeUIViewController { App() }
 ```

-Both the iOS and Android types simply invoke the `App()` composable from common code.
+Both the iOS view controller and Android activity simply invoke the `App()` composable from common code.

 For more on Compose Multiplatform integration with iOS UI frameworks,
 see [](compose-swiftui-integration.md) and [](compose-uikit-integration.md).